-Thank you!
-Let us know what you think We are allow house of time hardendecadeauthery to all Facilitator note: Encourage learners to scan the QR code here and complete our short post- session survey around levels of confidence now they have completed the training, plus any other comments or feedback about the session.
-We see or occurs and Controlled We not or occurs and We not or order leasures or news Zambuflocation-decemberly as all the controlled leasures or new Zambuflocation Explain: This is the end of this workshop.
+Post session survey Facilitator note: Encourage learners to scan the QR code here and complete our short post- session survey around levels of confidence now they have completed the training, plus any other comments or feedback about the session.
+Ministration from the second at t Explain: This is the end of this workshop.
 Thank you for attending we hope it's been useful.
 Please keep your workbooks so that you can refer back to your notes.
 The workbook also contains helpful links to information on the internet as well as an explanation to financial terms to help you understand the terminology of budgeting.